A homemade version of the onion soup mix in the packet without all the added junk. DIY to control the ingredients and save money.

 This post contains affiliate links

-Since it’s meatloaf season, I thought I would share my homemade onion soup mix, the main ingredient in my meatloaf recipe (coming soon).
+Since it’s meatloaf season, I thought I would share my homemade onion soup mix, the main ingredient in my meatloaf recipe.
 I couldn’t make meatloaf without it.
 If I tried a different recipe, there would be a revolt.

 Of course, you can use it for so much more.

 I mix onion soup mix with some herbs and fresh cracked pepper to make onion roasted potatoes in the oven.
 They get all brown and crispy on the outside, and stay tender on the inside.

 I sprinkle it over pot roast in the slow cooker and mix it into my stews.

 And who hasn’t used it to make onion dip?